It’s that time of year: Daylight Savings Time is here and many are still feeling the hour we lost.

-The transition from dark days to longer days may also change our quality of sleep and challenge our healthy sleep habits.
+And while most love the extra hours of sunlight, the transition from more dark days to longer days can also change our quality of sleep and present a challenge to our healthy sleep efforts.

-We’ve compiled key sleep tips to help you spring into sleep.
+Below are some top sleep tips to help you spring into a healthy sleep routine.

 The sun helps to keep our internal body clocks in sync.
 This results in the optimal functioning of our brain, heart, lungs, and digestive and immune systems.
 Our circadian rhythm is critical for our bodies to carry out essential functions and processes.